dburriss/TestingWorkshop/workshop/README.md

 Dealing with change.
 There is an external API that allows you as a developer to POST a list of products to with quantities.
 You will get back the discounts that apply to the Product Lines as well as those applying to the cart as a whole.

+*Definition of Discounts model*

 ```
-data ItemDiscount =
+data ItemDiscount = (PercentagePerProduct is percentage) OR (PercentagePerProductLine is percentage)
-| PercentagePerProduct is percentage
-| PercentagePerProductLine is percentage

 data ItemDiscountResult = {
     ProductId:unique identifier